pollingj/spree-enhanced-option-types/README.md

 Second one shows selects - it's much more compact then previous example, but doesn't instantly show all options.

-Thrid shows the 2d table for variant choosing.
+Third shows the 2d table for variant choosing.

 ## Installation